Guide

 When do you get the Maternity Allowance payments?

-Once you’ve applied for Maternity Allowance you should hear from HMRC within 20 working days.
-If you’re eligible you will be sent a form to confirm how much you’re entitled to and asking you to confirm your final day of employment before taking maternity leave.
+Once you've applied for Maternity Allowance you should hear from HMRC within 20 working days.
+If you're eligible, HMRC will send you a form showing how much you're entitled to.
+They will also ask you to confirm your final day of work before taking maternity leave.
 You can also indicate your preferred start date on your MA1 form (under section 42).

-Payments for Maternity Allowance can start up to 11 weeks before your baby is due on any day you stop working, but must not start later than the day after they are born.
-You can choose whether you’d like to be paid every 2 weeks or every 4 weeks by ticking the relevant box (under section 112) of the MA1 form.
+Payments for Maternity Allowance can start on any day you stop working, up to 11 weeks before your baby is due.
+They must start no later than the day after your baby is born.
+You can choose whether you'd like to be paid every 2 weeks or every 4 weeks by ticking the relevant box (under section 112) of the MA1 form.

 If your baby arrives early you can change your start date by contacting HMRC to let them know.
 You will then be able to receive your Maternity Allowance automatically from the day after your baby is born.